Why do Australian Labradoodles cost so much?

 We raise all of our puppies here in our home where they are well attended to.
 We begin socializing them and getting them accustomed to every day sounds, being handled, and other pets.
 We work on sitting, potty, and crate training, and some leash experience.
 We having been raising these puppies the "Avidog Way" and have started using the "Puppy Culture" way in addition to Avidog..
 I spend hours each day working with the puppies and I have the puppies handled by both myself, my husband and a variety of people, including young children, so the puppies will be prepared to enter any family dynamic, both old and young, male and female.
 It is fun to watch them grow and learn at such a young age!

 We also include a puppy packet to aid with the transition from our home to yours.
-This puppy packet includes a litter toy, blanket or towel with the litter scent on it, a collar, a leash, and a small supply of food they have been eating, and personalized records book including pedigree and vet information.
+This puppy packet includes a litter toy, blanket or towel with the litter scent on it, a collar, a leash, and a small supply of food they have been eating, and personalized records book, vet information ,training ideas and other helpful information.